linem-davton/cpp-playground/docs/Benchmarks.md

 ## Perf Benchmarks

+TopdownL1 gives a breakdown of the performance counters into disjoint and exhaustive categories:

+- Frontend: Waiting for instructions, >30% is not cause of concern.,
+- Backend: Waiting for memory, >30% is cause of concern.
+- Bad speculation: Brach Mispredictions, >2% is cause of concern.
+- Retiring: actually executing. >70% is good.

+** Minor Page Faults **: Page requested is already in memory, but not in the process's address space.
+This is a normal operation and does not cause a performance hit.
+** Major Page Faults **: Page requested is not in memory and needs to be loaded from disk.
+This causes a performance hit (Disk I/O).

 1. For a 1000x1000 matrix multiplication, the cache friendly version is 2x faster than the non-cache friendly version.

 ### Debug Builds